-Hedging derivatives are classified as mandatorily at fair value through profit or loss.
+Derivatives are classified as mandatorily at fair value through profit or loss.

 The company enters into a variety of derivative financial instruments in order to manage its exposure to foreign exchange risk.
-Derivatives held by the company which are not in designated hedging relationships, include forward exchange contracts.
-(Note 13).
+Derivatives held by the company which are not in designated hedging relationships, include forward exchange contracts (note 8).